camunda/camunda-docs-manual/content/reference/rest/execution/local-variables/put-local-variable-binary.md

 ---

-Sets the serialized value for a binary variable or the binary value for a file variable.
+Sets the serialized value for a binary variable or the binary value for a file variable in the context of a given execution by id.

 # Method